|

 main street with shops and a drugstore, and you’ve learned he has thick hair.
 You can feel how the weather caused Joe’s

+change in mood and characterized him.
 In Conroy’s South of Broad excerpt he writes in first person narrative, remembering fondly his first job as a paperboy.
 In

-the following brief segment he uses the setting to bring his narrative to life:
+the following brief segment he uses the setting to bring his narrative to life: “I could lob a newspaper with either

 hand.
 When I turned left on Tradd Street, I looked like an ambitious acrobat hurling papers to my right and left as I made